angular/angular/aio/content/guide/service-worker-devops.md

     This can cause behavior with Dev Tools open to differ from behavior a user might experience.

 *   If you look in the Cache Storage viewer, the cache is frequently out of date.
-    Right click the Cache Storage title and refresh the caches.
+    Right-click the Cache Storage title and refresh the caches.

 *   Stopping and starting the service worker in the Service Worker pane checks for updates